 Janet Young married Lancashire-born merchant Jackson Walton in 1835.
 They had two children: Jackson junior, born in 1838; and Mary in 1841 .
 Janet died in about 1850 and Jackson married again to Eliza Ann Nicholson, with whom he had twelve more children, two of whom became famous painters , and another an architect.

 John Meikleham Young died in Glasgow in 1846.
-His father John Young had died in 1827 and his mother Penelope young, formerly Robb, née Thomson, died in 1847.
+His father John Young had died in 1827 and his mother Penelope young, formerly Robb, née Thomson, would died in 1847.

 Sugar plantation in Jamaica